ElsayedHossny/ElsayedHossny/README.md

 ## 👨‍💻 About Me

+Frontend engineer with an unconventional background — I build polished React/Next.js UIs by day and have wired AVR microcontrollers in C by night.
+Every layer I learned made the next one deeper.

 ```text
 💼 Now         →  Open to Frontend / Full Stack roles
 🎯 Goal        →  Full Stack Engineer (React + Node.js)